Historic Camden Revolutionary War Site

 August 15, 1780 and First Shots Fired

 During the night of August 15, 1780 both armies were traveling under cover of darkness about 8 miles north of Camden.
 The night march was especially hard on the Americans.
-The large army made up of mostly fresh recruits had had little time to maneuvered together.
+The large army made up of mostly fresh recruits had had little time to learn to maneuver as a cohesive unit.
 Cornwallis army was in much better shape.
-Although his troop number was only 2200 men compared to Gates 4000, 1400 of Cornwallis’ troops were battle hardened regulars.
+Although his troop count was only 2200 compared to Gates 4000, 1400 of Cornwallis’ troops were battle hardened regulars.

 August 16, 1780 – The Battle of Camden

-Gates remained supremely confident in the morning as he formed his army for a fight.
-Assessing his opponents troop strength, he clearly had the advantage and was already looking forward to reporting his victory to his superiors.
+Gates remained supremely confident in the morning as he mustered his troops for a fight.
+Assessing his opponent’s troop strength, he clearly had the numerical advantage and was already looking forward to reporting of his victory to his superiors.

-Falling back on his training in the British Army, he set up his formations in the traditional way.
+Falling back on his training in the British Army, Gates deployed his troops in the traditional British manner.
 His most experienced troops, the veterans from Maryland and Delaware, were placed on his right flank and his least experienced, the North Carolina and Virginia militias that had never seen battle, formed up along the left.
-Cornwallis did the same with his veteran 23rd and 33rd Regiments facing off against the North Carolina and Virginia militias.
-Gates positioned himself well behind the lines.
+Cornwallis did the same which saw his battle hardened veterans of the 23rd and 33rd Regiments facing off against the inexperienced North Carolina and Virginia militias.
+Gates positioned himself far back behind the lines.

 When the battle commenced, the 800 men of the British 33rd Regiment affixed bayonets and advanced on the 2500 men of the Virginia and North Carolina Militias.
-At the first sight of the British bayonet charge, the Virginia Militia doped their guns and ran.
-Their retreat carried over to the North Carolina Militia and with that the majority of Gates’ army was in retreat within minutes of the start of battle.
+At first sight of the British bayonet charge, the Virginia Militiamen doped their guns and ran.
+Their retreat carried over to the North Carolina Militia, and with that the majority of Gates’ army was in full retreat within minutes of the commencement of battle.
 Gates too chose to run.
-He turned his horse and galloped away, not stopping until he was in Charlotte.
+He turned his horse and galloped away, legend holds it that he didn’t stop until he was safely in Charlotte.

-While gates was running for his life, Maj.
-Gen. Johann de Kalb, the German born soldier who joined the Continental Army along with his friend Lafayette, rallied the Maryland and Delaware regulars along the right flank and made a final heroic stand.
+While Gates was running for his life, Maj.
+Gen. Johann de Kalb, the German born soldier who joined the Continental Army along with his friend Lafayette, rallied the Maryland and Delaware regulars along the right flank to make a final heroic stand.
 As the veteran British 23rd and 33rd Regiments turned from the fleeing militia to engage the only Continentals still on the field de Kalb found himself surrounded by foes.
-In a final attempt to rally his men, he was shot from his horse and with that,his men finally gave up the hopeless fight.
+As defeat seemed inevitable he made one final attempt to rally his troops but was shot from his horse.
+With that his men finally gave up the hopeless fight.

 Aftermath of The Battle of Camden